fserre/SGen/README.md

 # generates a streaming datapath that performs a bit-reversal permutation on 8 points on the first dataset, and a "half-reversal" on the second dataset on 2 ports
 sbt "run -n 3 -k 1 lp bitrev 100110111"
 ```
-The command 'lp' takes as parameter the invertible bit-matrix representing the linear permutation (see [this publication](https://fserre.github.io/publications/pdfs/fpga2016.pdf) for details) in row-major order.
-Alternatively, the matrix can be replaced by the keyword `bitrev` or ìdentity`.
+The command `lp` takes as parameter the invertible bit-matrix representing the linear permutation (see [this publication](https://fserre.github.io/publications/pdfs/fpga2016.pdf) for details) in row-major order.
+Alternatively, the matrix can be replaced by the keyword `bitrev` or `identity`.

 Several bit-matrices can be listed (seperated by a space) to generate a datapath performing several permutations.
 In this case, the first permutation will be applied to the first dataset entering, the second one on the second dataset, ...